Peter Singer: Early life and education

+In the preface to Hegel: A Very Short Introduction, Singer recalls his time in Thomas' "remarkable" classes at Oxford where students were forced to "probe passages of the Phenomenology sentence by sentence, until they yielded their meaning".
 One day at Balliol College in Oxford, he had what he refers to as probably the decisive formative experience of his life.
-He was having a discussion after class with fellow graduate student Richard Keshen, a Canadian, who would later become a professor at Cape Breton University.
+He was having a discussion after class with fellow graduate student Richard Keshen, who would later become a professor at Cape Breton University.
 During their lunch Keshen opted to have a salad after being told that the spaghetti sauce contained meat.
 Singer had the spaghetti.
 Singer eventually questioned Keshen about his reason for avoiding meat.
 Keshen explained his ethical objections.
-Singer would later state, "I'd never met a vegetarian who gave such a straightforward answer that I could understand and relate to".
+Singer would later state, "I'd never met a vegetarian who gave such a straightforward answer that I could understand and relate to."
 Keshen later introduced Singer to his vegetarian friends.
 Singer was able to find one book in which he could read up on the issue (Animal Machines by Ruth Harrison) and within a week or two he approached his wife saying that he thought they needed to make a change to their diet and that he did not think they could justify eating meat.

+Academic career

-After spending three years as a Radcliffe lecturer at University College, Oxford, he was a visiting professor at New York University for 16 months.
-In 1977 he returned to Melbourne where he spent most of his career, aside from appointments as visiting faculty abroad, until his move to Princeton in 1999.
-In June 2011 it was announced he would join the professoriate of New College of the Humanities, a private college in London, in addition to his work at Princeton.
-He also has been a regular contributor to Project Syndicate since 2001.
+After spending three years as a Radcliffe lecturer at University College, Oxford, he was a visiting professor at New York University for 16 months, where he influenced the views of James Rachels and Peter Unger about animals and famine.
+In 1977, he returned to Melbourne where he spent most of his career, aside from appointments as visiting faculty abroad, until his move to Princeton in 1999.

+In June 2011, Singer joined the professoriate of New College of the Humanities, a private college in London, in addition to his work at Princeton.
+He gave his last lecture at Princeton in 2023, and has retired.
+He has been a regular contributor to Project Syndicate since 2001.

 According to philosopher Helga Kuhse, Singer is almost certainly the best-known and most widely read of all contemporary philosophers.
 Michael Specter wrote that Singer is among the most influential of contemporary philosophers.
+He co-founded the open-access Journal of Controversial Ideas along with bioethicist Francesca Minerva and moral philosopher Jeff McMahan in 2018.